cagov/Cron/CovidEquityImpactPreview/readme.md

-# Date pipeline for covid19.ca.gov variants chart
+# Data preview pipeline for covid19.ca.gov equity impact chart

-This service is used to retrieve data to populate the variants chart on the  <a href="https://covid19.ca.gov/variants/#in-california">variants page</a>
+This service is used to retrieve data to preview the community impact chart on the <a href="https://covid19.ca.gov/equity/#community-impact">equity page</a>.
+This service may be integrated with the other existing equity data pipeline in the future.

-This version of the service only provides a staging preview, and is run several times, the day before the chart is published.
-[ TBD ]